hmrc/play-fsm/README.md

 play-fsm
 ===

-A pattern for building stateful microservices using Scala and Play Framework
+A pattern for stateful microservices using Scala and Play Framework
 ===

-Problem definition
+What `stateful` means?
 ---

-Service is stateful when the user to complete a task or transaction has to pursue several steps in the prescribed order.
-We call it a journey or a user flow.
-Each service can host multiple such journeys, isolated or interconnected.
-The journey might be visually represented as a diagram of steps connected by possible paths.

-Service job is to both assist the user through the journey and protect transaction integrity.
-This task is particularly challenging when built on top of a stateless HTTP protocol when there is no firm guarantee about incoming requests' order and content.
-Neither common mistake nor a bookmarked link nor malicious post should force the service to the unexpected and potentially harmful state.

-Solution outline
+Previous user interactions dictate the current behaviour of the service.

+The user to complete a process has to provide information in multiple stages in the expected order.

+Think multi-page tax form, shopping cart or financial transaction.

+Objectives of stateful microservice
 ---

-- For each journey know what the steps are and what is the expected order,
+- Keep track of user steps and provided information
+- Offer user the right directions at each stage
+- Accept only expected actions and inputs
-- Understand the minimal and necessary set of data required at each stage,
+- Protect the integrity of collected data
+- Conclude process only if all requirements met

+Common implementation pitfals
+---

+- Technical solution details overshadow and hinder business process logic,
+- Process state derived informally from the collected input,
+- Loose set of scattered helper methods decide the process rules,
+- New features can surpass existing checks, intentionally or by mistake,
-- Have a clear and unambiguous definition of the above,
+- Process orchestrated and validated mainly on the UI level,
-- Track user's progress throughout the journey,
-- Detect and block unauthorised actions.
+- Inconsistent application of process rules on different layers,
+- Unforeseen user interactions lead to process corruption,
+- Testing features in isolation requires complex and slow process warming.

 FSM approach
 ---

-Looking at the problem, it becomes clear we can easily model any user flow using a finite state machine.
-Steps are states.
-Transitions represent paths.
-Each state holds some data set.
-Each transition can bring new user input or call external APIs.
-All steps and transitions must form a single connected graph.
+Looking at the objectives, it becomes apparent we can model our requirements using a finite state machine concept.
+Process steps are states, and transitions represent user actions.
+Each state holds only the necessary information, and each transition can bring new user input or call external services.
+All steps and transitions form a single connected graph.

-Common pain points
+How `play-fsm` helps?
 ---

-- Core business logic heavily coupled with framework and protocol implementation details,
-- User flow logic partitioned and scattered throughout layers and components,
-- Loosely modelled flow state, informally derived ad-hoc from the user input, model flags, etc.,
-- User flow orchestrated solely by the UI layer, based on the visibility of links and forms to the user,
-- Partial, random and inconsistent verification of the flow order and data integrity,
-- Slow and complicated integration tests, no easy way to test specific steps in isolation.

-How play-fsm helps?
----

-Play-FSM brings a pattern, `an order and method`, for stateful service implementation, with the following properties:
+Play-FSM brings a pattern, `an order and method`, for stateful microservice implementation, with the following properties:

 - User flow logic is decoupled from framework and protocol details,
 - User flow logic is defined explicitly and in a single place,